 Covers factors used to select and manage a breeding herd.
 Emphasis on the skills and practices necessary for maximizing reproductive performance in confinement.
-The course includes choosing replacement females, selecting boars, cross breeding, artificial insemination, pen and hand breeding, and genetics.
+The course includes choosing replacement females, selecting boars, cross breeding, artificial insemination, pen and hand breeding, genetics, wean to finish, management, and carcass evaluation.
 Covers the science and reasoning behind the application of the above topics.
-Available at the Agricultural Education Center (Baylis) during the spring semester of odd vears only.
+Available at the Agricultural Education Center (Baylis) during the spring semester of odd years only.